CN3ves/5-/docs/index.md

 <details><summary>The Skill level: The skill level is added as a bonus for the action.</summary>
 <i>A charatcer with a skill level 4 add a bonus of +4 to the modifier</i></details>

-<details><summary>The Attribute value: Each type of conflict reflects a situation that should be covered by one of the attributes.</summary>
+<details><summary>The Speciality value: Each type of conflict reflects a situation that should be covered by one of the specialities.</summary>
 <i>Note that this implies that the same skill can have very different success rates depending on the situation.
 For example, a character with a sword skill of 3 and Combat attribute of 1 and Social attribute of -1 will have a modifier of 4 when trying to cut down a goblin, but only a modifier of 2 if showing off his sword skills to someone.
 This can be interpreted as the character being awkward handling his sword, but it still cuts when it hits a goblin!</i></details>

 <details><summary>Situational: +1 bonuses and -1 penalties may be applied depending on conditions affecting the character or to particular action difficulties.</summary>